 Keisha Castle-Hughes appears as Tabby Milgrim, Lynn Collins, known for her roles in ‘True Blood‘, and ‘X-Men Origins: Wolverine‘ plays the role of Natalie Rogers.
 There are several other supporting characters who help portray the events that transpired on the show, and some of them are pretty significant like Mark Duplass in the role of David Kaczynski, the brother to the Unabomber, who tipped the FBI as to who the perpetrator might be.

-In the upcoming season, the cast of the show is going to be different since the story will focus on another manhunt, and this time it will not be about the Unabomber anymore.
-As far as we know until now, Cameron Britton and Jack Huston are going to be playing the leads in this season.
+In season 2, the cast is completely different since the story focuses on another manhunt, and this time it is about the Olympic Park Bomber.
+Cameron Britton stars as the falsely accused Richard Jewell and Jack Huston plays Eric Rudolph, the Olympic Park Bomber.
 The former is known for his chilling performance as Ed Kemper in ‘Mindhunter‘, while the latter is best known for his role in ‘Boardwalk Empire‘.
-While Huston plays the role of the Atlanta Olympics Bomber, Eric Rudolph, Britton steps into the role of Richard Jewell, the security guard who was wrongly accused of the crime.

 Manhunt Plot: What is it about?